Experience Overview

 Highlights

-• You’ll have two days to explore the untamed natural beauty of El Questro Station.
+- Spend two days exploring the untamed natural beauty of El Questro Station.
 Go swimming near tumbling waterfalls, hike through gorges and soak up the scenery your way.

-• There’s no need for a map or GPS on this walking trip – with an expert local leader that knows the area inside-out, all you have to do is enjoy the journey.
+- Follow the footsteps of an expert local leader who knows the area inside-out, meaning all you have to do is enjoy the journey.

-• Escape the everyday, get active and take the time to reconnect with nature in one of Australia’s (and the world’s) most beautiful and diverse regions.
+- Escape the everyday, get active and take the time to reconnect with nature in one of Australia’s (and the world’s) most scenic and diverse regions.

 Trip Details